 Māui dolphin is the world's rarest and smallest marine dolphin.
 They are only found off the west coast of New Zealand's North Island in relatively shallow waters.

 Sanford and Moana New Zealand want to see a future where the Māui dolphin population rebounds and expands.
-We have a responsibility to do everything possible to remove fishing-related threats to their survival.
-You can read more about our plan here.
+Together, and with the Government and WWF, we have supported the Māui63 programme to develop a fixed wing drone with on-board AI to detect, count, and record data on Maui dolphin and their habitat.
+This data will contribute toward improving the scientific understanding of these dolphins and their habitat.
+We have a responsibility to do everything possible to further reduce fishing-related threats to their survival.

 Black Petrel Seabird and Fisher Working Group